z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math32/readme.md

 ### Execution speed

-Some [benchmarking](https://github.com/z88dk/z88dk/wiki/Classic--Maths-Libraries#benchmarks) has been completed and, as expected, the z180 and z80-zxn "Made for Spectrum NEXT" results show substantial improvements over other floating point libraries.
+Some [benchmarking](https://github.com/z88dk/z88dk/wiki/Classic--Maths-Libraries#benchmarks) has been completed and, as expected, the z180 and z80n "Spectrum NEXT" results show substantial improvements over other floating point libraries.
 For the z80 some benchmarks are faster than alternatives, but others are worse.
 More information on this will be added as experience grows.

-Floating add, subtract and multiply require approximately xxx clocks worst case on the z80 processor.
-Divide and square root require approximately xxx clocks.
-Sine and pow2, pow10 or exp require about xxx clocks.
-Log, log2, log (base e), and atan need about xxx clocks.
-Functions derived from these functions often require xxx or more clocks.

 Careful use of the intrinsic functions can result in significant performance improvement.
 For example, the n-body benchmark can be optimised by the use of intrinsic math32 functions of `invsqrt()` and `sqr()`, to produce a significant improvement.
+See `(opt)` results below.

 ```C
 #ifdef __MATH_MATH32